monika2009/sps.md/README.md

 ```
 ### B.) Set another formula to get entire row  colour **Red** if avarage value equal to or less then 2.5

-- open a spreadsheet in Google Sheets.
+- open Evaluation for interns spreadsheet in Google Sheets.
 - Select the cells you want to apply format rules to.
 - Click Format and then Conditional formatting.
 A toolbar will open to the right.
 - Create a rule.